 A study published in early November by a researcher from the University of Oxford concludes something that plain common sense should dictate: Britons are more opposed to allowing criminals into their country.

 The kicker is that criminal elements are represented by certain ethnic groups of immigrants with higher average arrest rates in the UK.

 The paper, “Net Opposition To Immigrants Of Different Nationalities Correlates Strongly With Their Arrest Rates In The UK,” was published in the online journal Open Quantitative Sociology and Political Science.
-It was written by Oxford sociology doctoral candidate Noah Carl.
+It was written by Oxford graduate Noah Carl.

 Carl looked at a recent YouGov poll of Britons’ attitudes of immigrants, which indicated that Britons believe criminal history is the most important characteristic when deciding whether an immigrant should be allowed into the country.

 The most important factor in deciding entry for foreigners should be “criminal record (major/violent)” and secondly “criminal record (minor/non-violent)” Britons feel.

 That same YouGov survey also asked British adults which nations they would like to see immigration reduced from.